Seeneva/seeneva-reader-android/README.md

 ## FAQ

-**Q**: What does the *Seeneva* mean?
+**Q**: What does *Seeneva* mean?

 **A**: It is a modified Russian word ["синева"](https://en.wiktionary.org/wiki/%D1%81%D0%B8%D0%BD%D0%B5%D0%B2%D0%B0).
 Or this is a strange reference to [Evangelion](https://en.wikipedia.org/wiki/Evangelion_(mecha)).

-**Q**: Where can I download ML dataset?
+**Q**: Where can I download the ML dataset?

 **A**: You can't because of legal issues.
 Maybe there will be a way in the future.

-**Q**: Why my comic book [speech balloons zooming](#speech-balloons-zooming) or [OCR](#ocr-and-tts) recognition results so poor?
+**Q**: Why are the results of my comic book [speech balloons zooming](#speech-balloons-zooming) and [OCR](#ocr-and-tts) recognition so poor?

 **A**: Please try to use high resolution images.
-If it doesn't help then your comic book has unsupported speech balloon's shapes or fonts.
-This usually can be fixed by adding this comic book into ML training process.
-Also manga recognition is worse than comic book right now.
+If it doesn't help then your comic book has unsupported speech balloon shapes or fonts.
+This usually can be fixed by adding this comic book into the ML training process.
+Also manga recognition is worse than that of comic books right now.

-**Q**: What is the difference between **Import** and **Link** adding options?
+**Q**: What is the difference between the **Import** and **Link** adding options?

-**A**: Current adding process is not very clear and can confuse.
+**A**: Current adding process is not very clear and can be confusing.
 It should be improved in future versions.

 To clarify the difference:

-- **Import** - a comic book will be copied into app's internal folder.
+- **Import** - a comic book will be copied into the app's internal folder.
 If you have a 100MB comic book and import it, you will have two identical files of 100MB each.
 The imported comic book is always available for the app.

-- **Link** - the app will request permanent read link to a comic book using Android's [storage access framework](https://developer.android.com/guide/topics/providers/document-provider).
-The requested comic book will be read from its source folder without any copy.
+- **Link** - the app will request a permanent read link to a comic book using Android's [storage access framework](https://developer.android.com/guide/topics/providers/document-provider).
+The requested comic book will be read from its source folder without any copying.
 This will help to save free space on a device. **But**.
-If you uninstall your file manager app which provided this permanent link, *Seeneva* will lose that link as result.
-Your comic book file won't be corrupted by *Seeneva*.
+If you uninstall your file manager app which provided this permanent link, *Seeneva* will lose that link as a result.
+Your comic book file won't be corrupted or moved by *Seeneva*.

-**Q**: Where I have to get digital comic books?
+**Q**: Where can I get digital comic books?

 **A**: You can buy them, some comic books like [Pepper&Carrot](https://www.peppercarrot.com/) are libre.
-Anyway you can open any comic book by the app while its format is supported.
-Sorry, but *Seeneva* app ships without prebuild comic books.
+You can open any comic book with the app, no matter its provenance, as long as its format is supported.
+Sorry, but the *Seeneva* app ships without any prebuilt comic books.

 ## Privacy Policy